Batesville, TX

 Average Travel Time

-Using averages, employees in Batesville, TX have a similar commute time (N/A minutes) than the normal US worker (N/A minutes).
+Using averages, employees in Batesville, TX have a shorter commute time (18 minutes) than the normal US worker (26.4 minutes).
 Additionally, 0% of the workforce in Batesville, TX have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Batesville, TX compares to that of it's neighboring and parent geographies.